JacobFuller65/NBAcomparisons/README.md

 Pros:

 Cons:
+Doesn't tell us much about defense, (other than rebounds) Doesn't address quality of scoring / where they come from Assists don't tell us quality of passes
+Doesnt' tell us about the rest of the offense player works with

+## Field Goal %:

+Doesn't measure shooting ability, doesn't take into consideration quality of shots

-PIE Rating- Contribution to a game, perentage that single player contributed to a game.
+## PIE Rating- Contribution to a game, perentage that single player contributed to a game.
 22.4% would mean player produces 22.4%

-PER Rating- Player efficiency rating, measures against players on their own team League average is 15.0
+## PER Rating- Player efficiency rating, measures against players on their own team
+League average is 15.0
 Jokic had 32.5 highest of all time.
 * 30-35 Runaway MVP